Washington Heights, Manhattan: Politics

-Politically, Washington Heights is in New York's 13th congressional district, represented by Democrat Adriano Espaillat as of 2017.
-It is also part of the 31st State Senate District, represented by Democrat Robert Jackson, and the 71st and 72nd State Assembly districts, represented by Democrats Al Taylor and Manny De Los Santos, respectively.
-In the City Council, the neighborhood is part of the 7th and 10th districts, represented by Democrats Shaun Abreu and Carmen De La Rosa, respectively.
+Politically, Washington Heights is in New York's 13th congressional district for the U.S. House of Representatives represented by Democrat Adriano Espaillat since 2017.
+On the state level, it is also part of the 31st New York State Senate District, represented by Democrat Robert Jackson since 2019, and the 71st and 72nd New York State Assembly districts, represented by Democrats Al Taylor (since 2017) and Manny De Los Santos (since 2022), respectively.
+On the city level, the neighborhood is part of the New York City Council 7th and 10th districts, represented by Democrats Shaun Abreu (since 2022) and Carmen De La Rosa (since 2022), respectively.